viniciusdelrio/hello-flatfile/src/case-3/case-3-readme.md

 # Case 3: How to handle with clients
 In this example I use the Flatfile React embedded component working with two comboboxes.
-THese choose what workbook and listener the component will render and use.
+These choose what workbook and listener the component will render and use.

 ## Prereq.
 This example assumes that you have done the case 1, because you will need env id and publishable key to run this example!